AgEagle/fieldview/README.md

 The FieldView Ruby library provides convenient access to the FieldView API from applications written in the Ruby language.
 It includes a pre-defined set of classes for API resources that are available currently from the API.
 You will need to get access from a Climate Corporation representative and the interface utilize OAUTH 2.0.

+OAuth token refreshing is handled for your if for some reason the token expires in the middle of requests (this requires that you provide the `refresh_token` with the creation of the `AuthToken`).

+## Listable Objects

+FieldView returns pages of objects that are tracked via the headers, you cannot go back in pages easily (perhaps we could be tracking the next-token?).
+Use `more_pages?` on the listable object to see if there are more pages to be acquired by using `next_page!`.
+The `next_token` on listable objects can also be preserved when reaching the end of a list to see if there are any additional changes since the `next_token` was saved.

+The raw data can be acquired by using `.data` on a listable object.

+When finished you will want to store information of the `AuthToken` somewhere as it may have changed with requests.

 ## Usage

 The library needs to be configured with your FieldView account's client secret,